|

 an environmental safety case and receive an authorisation.

-the so called Environment Agency granted consent for low level nuke waste
+In 2011 the so called Environment Agency granted consent for low level

-to be buried in the domestic landfill site at Lillyhall and the nuke industies
+nuke waste to be buried in the domestic landfill site at Lillyhall and

-desperate endless need for places to dispose of waste will also target
+the nuke industies desperate endless need for places to dispose of waste

 info here....